When deciding on the type of dog breed to purchase, it is essential to accumulate as much information as possible for an educated decision to be made.

-Make it unabashedly clear you’re happy with your dog’s behaviour when he or she gets it right, and training will flow that much more smoothly.
+Make it unabashedly clear you’re happy with your dog’s behavior when he or she gets it right, and training will flow that much more smoothly.

 - Don’t overdo the treats

-The Mountain Mastiff has a might appetite, but a long day of training with a snack as a reward every time he or he gets it right can be a dangerous mix.
+The Mountain Mastiff has a mighty appetite, but a long day of training with a snack as a reward every time he or he gets it right can be a dangerous mix.